-Objective (B.4): Ensure all aspects of Emergency Management Planning fully incorporate those with disabilities.
+Objective (B.4): Encourage all aspects of Emergency Management Planning to fully integrate individuals with disabilities and those with access and functional needs.

-• Outcome: Equitable access to services for individuals with access and functional needs.
+Outcome: Equitable access to services and resources for individuals with disabilities and access and functional needs.

-Strategy (B.4.1): Educate the emergency management community on the correct actions to ensure compliance with the Americans with Disabilities Act.
+Strategy (B.4.1): Actively involve disability advocacy groups and the emergency management community in the planning process to effectively assist the whole community.